oscarftoro/word_collector/README.md

 [![Build Status](https://travis-ci.org/oscarftoro/word_collector.svg?branch=api)](https://travis-ci.org/oscarftoro/word_collector)

 Hola,
-Word Collector (or WC or toilet) is a RESTful API that allows you to store words from foreign languages.
+Word Collector (or WC or toilet) is a HTTP-based interface that allows you to store words from foreign languages.

 Features
 --------